JonmarCorpuz/SecondBrain/Protocol - IPv6.md

 ## Link-Local

-An IPv6 link-local address is an address that's always within the **fe80::/64** range and are automatically assigned to interfaces on a local network segment
+An IPv6 link-local address is an address that's automatically generated on IPv6-enabled interfaces

+* Uses the **FE80::/64** address block, which ranges from **FE80** to **FEBF:FFFF:FFFF:FFFF:FFFF:FFFF:FFFF:FFFF** (The standard states that the 54 bits after FE80/10 should be all 0s, which means that you'll only see link local addresses beginning with FE8)
+* Automatically assigned to interfaces on a local network segment
 * Used primarily for communication between devices on the same link
 * Not routable beyond the local network segment
+* The interface ID is generated using EUI-64 rules
+* Can be used for routing protocol peerings, next-hop addresses for static routes, NDP, etc.

 ## Unique Local Address

-An IPv6 ULA address is a private address that starts with the **fc00::/7** prefix and is used for communication within a site or organization
+An IPv6 ULA address is a private address that can't be used over the Internet

+* Uses the **FD00::/7** address block, which ranges from **FD00::** to **FDFF:FFFF:FFFF:FFFF:FFFF:FFFF:FFFF:FFFF:** (Requires the 8th bit to be set to 1, so the first two digits must be FD)
+* Used for communication within a site or organization
-* Not globally routable
-* Intended for local use only
+* Not globally routable and intended for local use only
+* Doesn't need to be registered in order for them to be used within internal networks

 ## Global Unicast Address

-An IPv6 global unicast address is a public address that starts with the **2000::/3** prefix and is used for communication between devices across different networks
+An IPv6 global unicast address is a public address that can be used over the Internet

-* Globally routable on the internet
+* Uses the **2000::/3** address block, which ranges from **2000::** to **3FFF:FFFF:FFFF:FFFF:FFFF:FFFF:FFFF:FFFF**
+* Must be registered and globally unique
+* Used for communication between devices across different networks

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)